10th April 2026

 Mint Festival

-Yorkshire’s biggest dance music festival, Mint Festival, is spread across six stages at Newsam Green Farm.
+One of Yorkshire’s leading dance music festivals, Mint Festival, is spread across six stages at Newsam Green Farm.
 Rossi, Bullet Tooth, Dr Banana, Ewan McVicar, Kyle Starkey and more will headline this boutique music festival, which takes place over the May bank holiday weekend.
 With a world-class sound system and high-tech visual offerings, it’s a dance music fan’s dream.

 Where?
 Newsam Green Farm, Newsam Green, Leeds, West Yorkshire, LS15 9AD.